jmcuneo/a2-shortstack/README.md

 - *Update Data*:
 1. Click on the update button in the corresponding row and a popup form opens with the existing row data populated
 2. Make the required changes
-3. Click update for popup form to close and modify the data
+3. Click update on the popup form to close and modify the data
 4. The changes are made in the server and immediately displayed in the table

 **Server (node.js)**:
 - The server handles GET, POST, DELETE, and PUT by checking the request made.
-- Server uses GET request to redirect uses to the index page and instructions page when clicked on the button.
+- Server uses GET request to redirect users to the index page and instructions page when clicked on the button.
 - Server uses POST request to add data into the array of objects stored in the server
-  - Every time a purchase data added creates an object with the form elements as properties and values, which is added to the array
+  - Every time a purchase data added, creates an object with the form elements as properties and values, which is added to the array
   - The array is returned back to frontend to display data
   - handlePost() method has server logic and derived fields.
 Based on the user inputted data, the server calculates total price, discount, and price after discount.
     - The server accesses the information using object properties